Stay Connected With RISC-V

 Peter is Director of Technical Planning & Research Collaboration at Huawei.

 Sergey Yakushkin is the Director of Software Engineering at Syntacore, a company developing microprocessor IP based on RISC-V architecture.
 He has more than 15 years of experience in compilers, code-generation and optimizations for novel ISA and processor micro-architecture, debugging, profiling and simulation tools, design of domain-specific and architecture description languages for retargetable tools and hardware-software co-design.
 He has worked at academia and major companies including Intel, RWTH, Huawei, and Synopsys and has participated in and published papers for conferences such as LLVM, DATE, DAC, HPCA.

-Principal RISC-V Development and Architecture, Seagate Technology
+Principal Engineer, Seagate Technology